MikeKneeB/MathematicalBilliards/README.md

 Recommended to use the build script provided to build the executable, which will be output to the images directory.

+The project report is stored in the docs folder.

 ## BilliardSimulation

 The main simulation executable for the project.
 This is used to produce the .dat files for analysis using the DimensionCalculator and Plotter scripts.
 Usage should be fairly straightforward.